MatBylin/swag-buddy-training/README.md

 - hamcrest (how to use hamcrest: https://www.baeldung.com/java-junit-hamcrest-guide)

 ## Starting point
-As a starting point we have empty framework with minimum functionality.
+As a starting point we have almost empty framework with minimum functionality.

 ## Exercises
 Excersise 0: